imran1gee/Computational-Study-of-Near-Field-Atomic-Force-Microscopy-upto-20-nms/README.md

-# The computational Modeling of Terahertz Near Field Spectroscopy by Atomic Force Microscopy(AFM), Rsolution upto 20 nms
+# The Reflection and Transmission of Electromagnetic waves from the vertical boundaries